School Meals for All

 California is among the first in the nation to adopt a “universal school meals” program offering breakfast and lunch to all K-12 students at public and charter schools every instructional day, at no charge, regardless of household income.
 California’s program begins in the 2022-23 school year, as federal funding of temporary universal school meals through the Seamless Summer Option and USDA waivers allowing flexibility during the COVID-19 pandemic end.

-The Nutrition Policy Institute was funded to conduct formative evaluation through CA SB 170 (2021).
+The Nutrition Policy Institute was funded to conduct formative, process and impact evaluation through CA SB 170 (2021).
 The latest news, research briefs and publications from this evaluation are included below.

 School Meals for All in California: Benefits and Challenges During COVID and Beyond as Reported by School Food Services